Sexual Wellness

 Key symptoms:

-• Ejaculation occurs in 1-3 minutes after penetration virtually all the time.
+• Ejaculation occurs in 1-3 minutes after penetration virtually every time.

 • Loss of control of ejaculation can occur during either sex or masturbation.